timothyhull/namedtuple-maker/README.md

 - [X] Converts a Python iterable object (`list`, `tuple`, `set`, etc.) into a `namedtuple` object using a decorator function.

-- [X] Gathers `namedtuple` attribute names via a either a `kwarg` in a decorated function or using  prompts to collect attribute names.
+- [X] Gathers `namedtuple` attribute names via either a `kwarg` in a decorated function or using prompts to collect attribute names.

 - [X] Automatically corrects attribute name entries that would be invalid.